 Legally getting your family members into Texas or anywhere else in America isn’t easy.
 It’s more than filling out a few forms.
 It’s more than paying the right fees.
 Applying for immigration status is a complex legal process, much like a traditional legal case that is heard in court.
 That’s why our Austin family immigration attorneys are ready to help you through every step of the way.
-We serve clients across Texas and the world from our Austin and Corpus Christi offices.
+We serve clients across Texas and the world from our Austin office.

 If you are a United States citizen or lawful permanent resident, you can petition to have certain relatives come join you and the rest of your family in the United States.
 The immigration process will allow your family members to obtain lawful permanent resident (LPR) status – a “Green Card” – if they qualify.